-Further clarification of the steps below is provided by clicking on the step link.
+Further clarification of the steps below is provided by clicking on each step below.
 If there are remaining questions or concerns, please contact the Financial Aid Office.

 A note for foreign students:

 Foreign students admitted to the J.D. and LL.M. programs who are not U.S. Citizens or Permanent Residents are not eligible for federal student loans offered through the U.S. Department of Education and should not submit a FAFSA.
 All candidates are considered for merit scholarships, and the Office of Financial Aid can advise on additional outside sources of funding that may be available to foreign students.

 Financial Aid will disburse approximately 5-10 days before classes.
 Please plan to have your own financial resources to cover any living and personal expenses prior to the first day of classes.
 Students with a credit balance can request a refund.